jasgrewal/common/seminars/attended/workshop_cdi_ctlt2018/day2_prep.md

 	- Assessments in the middle of the course
 	- Tying in the course/resistant material to other courses or the program as a whole
 	- Understanding the behaviour and patterns of the students (reading the room)
+- Is there a drawback to using a rubric as a means of peer feedback?

+### Nice succinct concepts for learning assessment
 - Levels of belief about learning (content based resistance vs world view based resistance)

-### Nice succinct concepts for learning assessment
 - Unconsciously incompetent vs Consciously incompetent vs Consciously competent vs Unconsciously competent
+- Checking in with students regularly, empathize with tough tasks and eventually get to point in course where we overcome the resistance/confusion together.
+Getting to that point is crucial though!
+- IRL you will never be locked in a room for 3 hours and be judged on how you perform a task during that time.
+	- **Give students similar opportunities** to practise, feedback, revise, and perform
+- Assessmed *OF*, *FOR*, and *AS* learning (summative and formative)

 # Solid ideas
 - Having a Pre-Survey: Starting the course with assessing student skills (what is the skillset in the room, what do they know, what are the gaps?)